ShaowuChen/POCKET/README.md

 # POCKET: Pruning Random Convolution Kernels for Time Series Classification
 (previous name: `P-ROCKET: Pruning Random Convolution Kernels for Time Series Classification`)
-- Welcome to visit our Repo!
+- Welcome to our Repo!
 Don't hesitate to contact me (shaowu-chen@foxmail.com) if you have questions about the paper.
 - Download the paper here [arXiv](https://arxiv.org/abs/2309.08499)
 - If the code help, please cite our work:
 ```